Residence: Huntsville, ON, Canada

-Rob Gill has been active as a full-time artist for nearly two and a half decades now.
+Rob Gill has been active as an artist for nearly two and a half decades.
 His practice embodies many disciplines and fields — audio art, computer programming, mathematics, visual art, computer animation, installation, performance — all employed in the service of a single objective: to use art as the means to study consciousness.
-Having received his BFA from Queen’s University in 1996 with a specialization in painting, Rob went on to pursue his work as independently as possible from any form of institutional framework as an experiment in independent thought and creative activity.
-Rob has been exhibiting his work as interactive installations, using audience participation to form non-linear re-mixes of audio composition and sound work with accompanying computer animations, and to visualize and sonify the data generated by the collective response.
-Activism also plays a crucial role in his work, which seeks to uncover the otherwise hidden prejudices, blind spots and colonialist impulses so deeply embedded in our social fabric.
+Since receiving his BFA from Queen’s University in 1996 with a specialization in painting, Rob has pursued his work as independently as possible from any form of institutional framework as an experiment in independent thought and creative activity.
+Rob has been exhibiting his work as interactive installations, using audience participation to form non-linear remixes of audio composition and sound work with accompanying computer animations, and to visualize and sonify the data generated by the collective response.
+Activism plays a crucial role in his work, which seeks to uncover the otherwise hidden prejudices, blind spots and colonialist impulses deeply embedded in our social fabric.

 2019,02,11-12:37pm - knot - from 'knot and trre' (2018)3:53Rob Gill